Fees & Payment Options

 A limited number of sliding scale spots are available based on financial need.

-Please don’t hesitate to reach out if you have any questions about fees, insurance eligibility or sliding scale options.
+Please don’t hesitate to reach out if you have any questions about fees, reimbursement, sliding scale options, or upcoming insurance availability.

 I accept Credit Card payments & HSA Cards.